Prospect, KY Mindfulness-Based Stress Reduction (MBSR) Therapists

 Who might be a good fit for Karen?

-Individuals or couples navigating anxiety, depression, or family conflict may find alignment with the strategies and frameworks utilized by Karen Reiss, where applicable.
-Her approach weaves together mindfulness, compassion, and acceptance-based techniques, offering support grounded in empathy and resilience for older adults and those facing life transitions.
+Individuals or couples navigating anxiety, family conflict, or life transitions may find alignment with the strategies and frameworks utilized by Karen Reiss, where applicable.
+Her approach blends mindfulness, compassion, and acceptance-based methods to support thoughtful and resilient clients through complex emotions and challenges.

 View Profile